AdrianKriger/osm_LoD1_3DCityModel/README.md

 **Output** includes:
 <!--&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i. a 2.75D surface mesh *(buildings connected to terrain)*;-->
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i. a semantically rich LoD1 City Model *(information rich building models seperate from the ground; but when connected to the terrain   form a water-tight surface<sup>*</sup>)*; and
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;i. an interactive .html which you can navigate and query.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;ii. an interactive .html which you can navigate and query.

 <sup>*</sup> *the goal is a topologically correct surface.
 I have not tested this for all possibilities.
 If the result you achieve is not; you are welcome to raise an issue.
 I depend on you to help me improve.*
 &nbsp;